 Making a healthy choice:

 Exchange high GI foods for low GI foods and eat at least one serving of a low GI carbohydrate food at each meal.
 Keep a watch on the serving size as eating too much food, even if it is a healthy choice, is not all that good.

 You don’t need to completely cut out high GI options – the trick is to combine them with low GI options to get to a moderate GI.
 Certain acids have been proven to lower the GI of certain foods.
-A few examples can be to add vinegar on salads, yoghurt with cereal and lemon or lime juice on vegetables.
+A few examples can be to add vinegar on salads, yogurt with cereal and lemon or lime juice on vegetables.
 How you cook them also has an impact on the Glycemic Index given to a particular food.